-Plath’s speaker offers a number of contradictory statements throughout the poem.
+Plath’s speaker offers a number of contradictory statements throughout ‘Stings’.
 One of these falls in the first line of this stanza in which the speaker is repeating the word, “Sweetness” to herself.
 This is an odd addition to the text as so far in this poem the speaker has shown herself to be brave, throwing aside a traditional female role, and embracing the beehives as the man in white’s equal.

 The next lines speak of the “Brood cells.”
 This is a reference to the cells in which the queen lays her eggs.
 They are “gray” because the larvae are themselves gray.
 The speaker continues on to state that “gray” eggs terrify her.
 They appear like fossils.
-It is the thought of aging and living a long and drawn out life which bothers the speaker in this moment.
+It is the thought of aging and living a long and drawn out life that bothers the speaker at this moment.
 The hives are acting as representatives of every aspect of life, from birth to death.

 She continues to analyze the hive she is holding and wonders if there is “any queen” inside it at all.
 Is this a good choice? she wonders.
 Should she really be making this purchase?

 The speaker is bothered by her thoughts of the queen.
-On one hand, she isn’t even sure if the queen is in the hive, and on the other she knows that if the queen is there, “she is old.”
-The next lines take the reader through the speaker’s disturbing image of these female bee who has been trapped inside the hive for an indeterminate period of time.
+On one hand, she isn’t even sure if the queen is in the hive, and on the other, she knows that if the queen is there, “she is old.”
+The next lines take the reader through the speaker’s disturbing image of this female bee who has been trapped inside the hive for an indeterminate period of time.